-How do the Smart Homes work?
+How do the Smart Appliances work?

-By scheduling your appliances to come on when home energy demand is not at its greatest (e.g. when everyone gets home from work and switches the kettle on), you will be helping to reduce this peak demand which in the future could cause blackouts.
+By scheduling appliances to come on when home energy demand is not at its greatest (e.g. when everyone gets home from work and switches the kettle on), we can help reduce peak demand which in the future could cause blackouts.

-Opportunities to get involved:
+Opportunities to get involved

 Smart Homes Energy Champion

-Find out more about becoming an Energy Champion by calling 0117 352 1180 or e-mailing: email@example.com
+Find out more about becoming an Energy Champion by calling: 0117 352 1180 or e-mailing: email@example.com